Eye Sentiments

 What happened…?

 The day started like any other day, Blink team and I in good spirit.
 It was a full day in clinic.
 I was at my desk and suddenly my left eye saw an explosion of black and grey curvy lines and dots and spots.
 I’ve had floaters before, but these were different.
 “No, no!
 Not now!
 Not now!” was my first thought.
 My next action was to finish clinic, because I wanted to act like nothing had happened.
-“May be this will get better, or go away”, I told myself.
+“May be this will go away or get better”, I told myself.

 What came next was a diagnosis of vitreous detachment, a retina tear with hemorrhage, followed by emergency retina surgery.
 The sequence of events was surreal.
 I felt like I was in the middle of a science fiction movie.
 Scenes of my surgeon, Dr. Gupta, taking her shoes off.
 Patient (me) wondering “Why in the world would she take off her shoes right now?”
 (So that she could press the laser paddle on the floor).
 Images of blinding white lights followed by an explosion of neon-colored flashing lights.
 Patient (still me) saying over and over “This is soooo cool!”.
 Wobbly-sounding words from Dr. Gupta, “Patients don’t often say that.
 I’m glad you think this is so cool!”
 Then the whole thing went pitch black, Poof! as if the show has ended.
 “Hmm.
 This cannot be good, right?”
 The light abruptly turned back on, foggy as can be, but it did turn back on.
 Pheww…!
 Close up to the patient (still me) mumbling…“Thank God I have a spare eye.”